Similan Islands Diving

 Located on the north side of the small Similan Island No. 5, Coral Reef lies in an east - west direction.
 Your dive will start at a point furthest north, away from the island in deeper water.
 Descend to the bottom at 29 metres and you're sure to disturb a particularly well camouflaged Kuhl's stingray or two, resting and half buried in the sandy flats.

-Winding your way slowly south via several coral patches and white whip coral beds, you've a chance to see white-tip sharks that frequent the Similans and the reef's outer edges.
+Winding your way slowly south via several coral patches and white whip coral beds, you've a chance to see white-tip sharks that frequent the reef's outer edges.
 Also here are small schools of ever-inquisitive longfin batfish.

 As you work shallower the reef becomes more established with some examples of solid table corals, lobed pore corals and yellow pore corals, covered in hundreds of blue and orange christmas tree worms.
 Fish common here include black and white snapper, yellowhead snapper, longnose emporer and occasionally a stalking and sleek great barracuda.